 I love writing to-do list for the day.
 It even works when I write what work I have to do and what I need to study as well.
 I find a place that I can be some what alone (not completely alone), but I pick one set place to do work so that when I sit there I know it’s go time.
-I make sure that I eat and drink before I sit at my work stationposted 11 months ago
+I make sure that I eat and drink before I sit at my work stationposted about 4 years ago

 What I have found to work:

 1. Setting manageable goals for each day.
 Make a check list – and include fun things on the check list too, so you have incentive!

 2. Check in with your advisers regularly – once every two weeks is a good amount of time – or some other person to keep you accountable.
 Even having a friend to check in with is useful; just make sure it is someone you respect and don’t want to let down by not having anything to show.